 “Good guess, but no,” continued Grandma Helen.
 “It means that you need one pound of each ingredient.”

 “Ohhh!” the kids uttered in unison.
-Now that, made perfect sense.
+Now, that made perfect sense.
 Without wasting any more time, the kids ran to tell their mom what they have decided to bake.

 “A pound cake?
 Good choice,” Wendy agreed.

-So, on this evening, the Jollys had pound cake accompanied with a funny story for dessert.
+So, on this evening, for dessert the Jollys had pound cake accompanied with a funny story.

 Comprehension Questions